 Continue reading this article to find out why you shouldn’t use steel leaders for walleye, what test pound your fluorocarbon leaders should have, and what the best leaders for walleye are.

-Why You Should Not Use a Steel Leader for Walleye
+Should You Use a Steel Leader for Walleye?

 Walleye are delicate and careful predators, which is why using very light and thin leaders is key to success when fishing for them.
 The following are the main arguments against using steel leaders for walleye.